-The film was first time shown in Helsinki Market Square on a 40m2 LED screen, so that one could see the original building simultaneously with the building in the film.
-The film lasted ten days, i.e. the work lasted as long as its exhibition period.
-This continuous exhibition period meant that the film could be watched 24 hours a day for ten days.
+The film was first shown in the Helsinki Market Square, where the Stora Enso building is located, on a 40m2 LED screen.
+As a result, one could see the original building while witnessing the building decay, moment by moment, in the film.
+The film was played for ten days non-stop.
+This continuous exhibition period meant that the film could be viewed publicly, 24 hours a day, for the extent of the exhibition.

 Commissioned by IHME Contemporary Art Festival in Helsinki, Finland.